jlpmartinss/Interactive-rating-component/README.md

-# React + TypeScript + Vite
+# Frontend mentor challenge

 #### Example:

-Clone down this repository.
+Clone this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: